 Strategies around SDG 6 Target Interdependence

-Formulating strategies to achieve progress towards SDG 6 Goal is incredibly hard.
+Formulating strategies to achieve progress toward SDG 6 Goal is incredibly hard.
 Attempting to reach an SDG Target is not like building a house or working your way up a career ladder.
 You can’t do it alone.
 However, with the right mix of strategic planning, there are chances you might reconsider your approach towards SDG 6.
 This blog post will help you learn more about this goal and unpack interdependence.

-If you are thinking about including SDG 6 in your target agenda, or you have already selected to impact SDG 6 or you are one of the active contributors (service provider in the water and sanitation sector) it is crucial for you to understand these interdependencies.
+If you are thinking about including SDG 6 in your target agenda, or you have already selected to impact SDG 6 or you are one of the active contributors (service providers in the water and sanitation sector) it is crucial for you to understand these interdependencies.
 This analysis will help develop new business partnerships to focus activities to further strengthen the impact.

 Take an example, Target 6.1 -Access to Safe and Affordable Drinking Water.
 This target depends on the performance of 5 targets within SDG 6.
 Target 6.3 by improving water quality, wastewater treatment, and safe reuse of water influences Target 6.1.
 By increasing water use efficiency and ensuring safe freshwater supplies, Target 6.4 influences this target.
 Protecting and restoring the water-related ecosystems is crucial to ensure safe and affordable drinking water Target 6.6 influences Target 6.1.
 Through extending capacity-building support across the sectors in water- and sanitation-related activities and programs, including water harvesting, desalination, water efficiency, wastewater treatment, recycling, and reuse technologies Target 6. a influences Target 6.1.
 Lastly, by increased support and strengthening the participation of local communities in improving water and sanitation management Target 6.b influences Target 6.1.

-Target 6.2, which talks about access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations, is hard to achieve without progress on Target 6.a and Target 6.b.
+Target 6.2, which talks about access to adequate and equitable sanitation and hygiene for all and ending open defecation, paying special attention to the needs of women and girls and those in vulnerable situations, is hard to achieve without progress on Target 6.a and Target 6.b.
 Target 6.2 plays a crucial role in achieving the progress of Target 6.3 which is to improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater, and substantially increasing recycling and safe reuse!

 Target 6.3 is influenced by five Targets 6.a, 6.b, 6.2, 6.4, and 6.5! and influences Target 6.6 and Target 6.1.
 Likewise, we must consider 8 targets in SDG 6 and their causal relationships with each other.
 Review the following graphic image carefully.